The AIDS Drug Assistance Program (ADAP) provides access to medications for people infected with HIV.

-CAREAssist is happy to help pay premiums for most health care insurance plans, including OMIP, OHP, Medicare, Cobra, employee based insurance programs, and all Silver Level plans through Cover Oregon.
+CAREAssist is happy to help pay premiums for most health care insurance plans, Medicare, OHP, Cobra, employee based insurance programs, and all Silver Level plans through Cover Oregon.

 Will I have to pay anything to be a member of CAREAssist?

 A cost-share is required of all members whose income is over 150% of the federal poverty level (FPL) (or about $1,436/month for one person).
 The cost-share amount is 2% of your family income (before taxes) and is paid monthly.
 Cost-share bills will start on the first full month of enrollment in CAREAssist.
 The CAREAssist program will send you a bill for your cost-share every month and payment will be due by the 21st day of that month.
 If your family income is less than 150% of the FPL, you will not have to pay a cost-share.